 sudo systemctl enable jellyfin

-These commands will ensure that the Jellyfin service is started and will start automatically during system boot.
+These commands start the Jellyfin service, enabling it to launch automatically during system boot.

 To access the Jellyfin Web UI, you need to open your internet browser and enter the IP address of your server, followed by the default port 8096.
 If you’re accessing the Jellyfin server on the same machine installed, use 127.0.0.1 as the IP address.